rhboot/shim-review/docs/reviewer-guidelines.md

 Is SBAT data present in the provided binaries, and does it match what was provided in the answers to issue template questions?

 Is the vendor extension sensible?
-A clear unique name is good, something that's too likely to clash with another vendor is bad.
+A clear, unique name is good, something that's too likely to clash with another vendor is bad.
 Too long or too short an extension is not wanted, etc.